Kalamunda Fairy Door Trail

 Download the map at https://kalblob.blob.core.windows.net/kallibrary/docs/default-source/youth-documents/6dlona4-fairydoorbrochure2019-nobleed.pdf?sfvrsn=6f11e2e8_4.
 You can also get hard copies of the map from the Kalamunda Visitor Centre when it is open.

 The best time to go is Sunday morning before 11 as the streets are quiet before the shops open.
-Once the Artisan Market and the Farmers Market, which are usually held in the Town Square, start up again Sunday's will be very busy again.
-There are plenty of cafes in Kalamunda Town Centre and with covid 19 restrictions in place most are offering take away coffee and food.
+Once the Artisan Market and the Farmers Market, usually held in the Town Square, open the streets get very busy There are plenty of cafes in Kalamunda Town Centre.

 Toilets are available in nearby Stirk Park, at Town Square or during normal retail hours toilets are available inside some of the shopping malls and at the Kalamunda Library.

 Parking is available throughout the town site.
 We parked at Stirk Park so we could look for the fairy doors there.
-Stirk Park is a beautiful park with a small traditional playground, a lovely little lake, memorial walks and lots of grassy areas for picnics.
+Stirk Park is a beautiful park - a new playground is being built as at August 2023 - a lovely little lake, memorial walks and lots of grassy areas for picnics.

 Kalamunda is a historic town and has a Town Heritage walk with two sections each taking around 20 minutes to complete.
-You can also visit the Kalamunda History Village or historic Stirk Cottage in Stirk Park (check links for opening hours).
+You can also visit the Kalamunda History Village (you may find some more fairy doors here) or historic Stirk Cottage in Stirk Park (check links for opening hours).

 If you enjoy a bush walk you can try the Kalamunda Railway Heritage Trail which heads 2km north of the town centre and 4km south of the town centre.